Utah police: Boy accused in killing 4 not cooperating

 It appears to be the largest mass shooting in Utah since 2007, when a shotgun-wielding gunman killed five people and himself at Trolley Square mall in Salt Lake City.

-Tooele County School District officials planned to offer counseling to students when they return to school on Tuesday.
+Tooele County School District officials will offer counseling to students this week.
 Counselors will also be at the city library for anyone else in the community who needs to talk about the killings, Grantsville Mayor Brent Marshall said.

 NewsChannel 9 iPhone App